JamesDowsettNeuroscience/flicker_analysis_code/README.md

 # flicker_analysis_code
 Data analysis code for all experiments using SSVEPs/Flicker

-Here is a list of current data sets with some detail about the EEG recording:
+Here is a list of current data sets, with some detail about the EEG recording:

 Current full data sets: